September, 09 2019 – Grenoble Intake

 - Fluency in English - see test requirements below

 - GMAT may be required on a case-by-case basis.
 You will be notified after the Admissions Board meets if you are required to take the GMAT.
 Target score is 550 with a minimum of 70% in the quantitative section (GMAT institution code 0365).
-Students who score over 650 can apply for the GGSB GMAT Merit Scholarship.
-Details are below.
+Students who score over 650 can apply for the GEM GMAT Merit Scholarship.
+See details below.

 - Official copy of latest degree or diploma or certificate of enrollment with an approximate graduation date

 - University transcripts: front/back with grading scale

 - 3 short essays (relating to your academic/professional experience, your reasons for choosing this program and your intercultural awareness)